 TA-16 is located in the southwestern quadrant of the Facility at the west end of the Pajarito Plateau near the foothills of the Jemez Mountains (see Figure 1).
 Elevation ranges from approximately 7,700 feet at the west end of the TA to approximately 6,800 feet at the lower east end.
 Topography is varied, ranging from steep canyon walls to sloping mesa tops.
 The TA-16 Burn Ground consists of the TA-16-388 Flash Pad and the TA-16-399 Burn Tray, but only the TA-16-399 Burn Tray is addressed in this Closure Plan.
-The open burn (OB) units were managed by the high explosives (HE) engineering personnel (Operators) who were responsible for the safe treatment, storage, and handling of HE waste and HE contaminated wastes generated by the HE production facilities at LANL.
+The open burn (OB) units were managed by the high explosives (HE) engineering personnel (Operators) who were responsible for the safe treatment, storage, and handling of HE wastes and HE contaminated wastes generated by the HE production facilities at LANL.

-2.1 Description of the Unit-and the Wastes Treated at the Unit
+2.1 Description of the Unit

-The TA-16-399 Burn Tray (see Figure 2) iswas comprised of a 4-foot wide, by 16-foot long steel tray supported by 1.5-foot high legs and is lined with firebricks (see Figure 3).
-The maximum treatment capacity of the TA-16-399 Burn Tray iswas 1,000 pounds of waste per burn.
+The TA-16-399 Burn Tray (see Figure 2) was comprised of a 4-foot wide, by 16-foot long steel tray supported by 1.5-foot high legs and is lined with firebricks (see Figure 3).
+The maximum treatment capacity of the TA-16-399 Burn Tray was 1,000 pounds of waste per burn.

-The Unit consisteds of: a burn tray, firebrick, burn tray cover, wheels, tracks, a concrete pad, and an electrical box.
-The area and is surrounded by a chain-link fence.
+The Unit consisted of: a burn tray, firebrick, burn tray cover, wheels, tracks, a concrete pad, and an electrical box.
+The area is surrounded by a chain-link fence.

-The burn tray, burn tray cover, concrete pad, electric box, and firebrick will be were removed from the Unit in 2019.
+The burn tray, burn tray cover, concrete pad, electric box, and firebrick were removed from the Unit in 2019.
 The fencing shall remain after the closure of the Unit.
-The remaining equipment was must be assessed for damages, and/or decontaminated prior to closure of the Unit the time of removal.
+The remaining equipment was assessed for damages and/or decontaminated at the time of removal.